 - Dev: for developers working directly on one of the ActiveMQ code-bases

 To subscribe to or unsubscribe from a list simply:

 - Send a blank email to the appropriate address (see below).

 - The automated mailing list manager will send an reply (either a confirmation request or an error message, e.g. if you are not subscribed).

 Mailing list participants are expected to abide by the well-established rules of “netiquette,” as well as the ASF’s published Code of Conduct.

 Please read these tips for email contributors, especially if you’re not getting the support you expect.

 If you’re curious you can read more about how these lists work at Apache.

-Slack is a relatively new and productive collaboration platform.
+If for some reason a mailing list doesn’t work for you then you can potentially chat with other community members in real-time using Slack.
 Access to the ASF Slack requires an invitation.
 If you want an invitation to the ActiveMQ Slack channel simply send a request to the users mailing list.